Choosing a school for your child with additional needs

 When you visit a school you should ask to meet with the school Special Educational Needs Coordinator (SENCo) to discuss your child’s needs and how they would be met.
 Each school will display their SEND information report on their website which shows how they will support children with special educational needs and a disability.

 Most children with special educational needs will attend a mainstream school, but for some a specialist setting may be more suitable.
-You will know your child well, but you can also ask the views of professionals previously involved in their education.

 The local authority will always seek to place your child at the school you have chosen, unless it would be: